linked-swissbib/swissbib-metafacture-commands/README.md

     * [write-socket](#write-socket): Sets up a socket server.
 * Source:
     * [open-multi-http](#open-multi-http): Allows to open HTTP resources in a "paging" manner, e.g. to get data by chunks from a database
+* Record Splitters:
+    * [read-json-object](#read-json-object): Reads in a JSON file and splits it at the end of the root object / array.
 * Morph Functions:
     * [AuthorHash](#authorhash): Creates a hash value for authors based on different MARC fields.
     * [ItemHash](#itemhash): Creates a hash value for items based on different MARC fields.